 Siemens also presents adjusted EBITDA and adjusted EBIT at the Sector level on a continuing basis.
 Siemens defines adjusted EBITDA at the Sector level as adjusted EBIT before amortization (which in turn is defined as Amortization and impairments of intangible assets other than goodwill) and Depreciation and impairments of property, plant and equipment and goodwill at the Sector level.
 Siemens defines adjusted EBIT at the Sector level as Profit as presented in the Segment information excluding Financial income (expense), net as well as Income (loss) from investments accounted for using the equity method, net.
-Each of the components of adjusted EBITDA and adjusted EBIT at the level of each Sector, respectively, is presented in the table - Reconciliation to adjusted EBITDA (continuing operations) within Item 5: Operating and financial review and prospects of the Annual Report, within Interim group management report in the Interim Reports or within this document for the current guarter.
+Each of the components of adjusted EBITDA and adjusted EBIT at the level of each Sector, respectively, is presented in the table - Reconciliation to adjusted EBITDA (continuing operations) within Interim group management report in the Interim Reports or within this document for the current quarter.
 The IFRS financial measure most directly comparable to adjusted EBITDA and adjusted EBIT at the Sector level is Profit of the relevant Sector as presented in the Notes to Consolidated Financial Statements in the Annual Report or Interim Reports.
-Accordingly, we believe that reporting adjusted EBITDA and adjusted EBIT on a segment level enhances the ability of investors to compare performance across segments.
+Accordingly, we believe that reporting adjusted EBITDA and adjus